d3/d3-interpolate/README.md

 <a name="interpolateObject" href="#interpolateObject">#</a> <b>interpolateObject</b>(<i>a</i>, <i>b</i>)

-Returns an object interpolator between the two objects *a* and *b*.
+Returns an interpolator between the two objects *a* and *b*.
 Internally, an object template is created that has the same properties as *b*.
 For each property in *b*, if there exists a corresponding property in *a*, a generic interpolator is created for the two elements using [interpolate](#interpolate).
 If there is no such property, the static value from *b* is used in the template.
 Then, for the given parameter *t*, the template's embedded interpolators are evaluated and the updated object template is then returned.

 For example, if *a* is the object `{x: 0, y: 1}` and *b* is the object `{x: 1, y: 10, z: 100}`, the result of the interpolator for *t* = .5 is the object `{x: .5, y: 5.5, z: 100}`.